ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

-Sign up with the CA you chose and depending on how they handle this process you probably will have to first verify that you are the rightful owner of the domain that you claim to be.
+Sign up with the CA you chose and depending on how they handle this process you probably will have to first verify that you are the rightful owner of the domain that you claim to possess.
 StartSSL will do that by sending a token to `postmaster@example.com` (or similar) and then ask you to confirm the receipt of that token.